 - 6 large Yukon Gold Potatoes peeled and cut into large chunks

-- Half of a small head of cabbage core removed and thinly sliced
+- Half head cabbage core removed and thinly sliced

 - 1/4 cup vegan buttery spread